 Price/Value Ratio – Nikon D7500 vs D7200

-Many would say that the Nikon D7500 does not offer much value than the Nikon D7200.
-However, when both cameras are closely inspected, they seem to be even.
+Many would say that the Nikon D7500 does not offer much value for money than the Nikon D7200.
+However, when both cameras are closely inspected, they are even in terms of value offered.

 Comparison Table – Nikon D7500 vs D7200

 |Dimensions||136 x 104 x 73 mm||136 x 107 x 76 mm|